-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of The James Madison Preparatory High School, Inc.(School), a component unit of the District School Board of Madison County, as of and for the year ended June 30,2015, and have issued our report thereon dated November 13, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, the aggregate remaining fund information of The James Madison Preparatory High School, Inc. (School), a component unit of the District School Board of Madison County, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the School's basic financial statements and have issued our report thereon dated January 14, 2017.